mcac0006/sift-java/README.md

 ```

 ```
-// Sending a Transaction is easy! final Event event = new Transaction(); // create an event event.setX(...).setY(...).setZ(...); //fill in all fields using setters final SiftScienceResult ssr = helper.send(event); //send the event to SiftScience
+// Sending a an Event is easy!
+Let's create a Transaction ($transaction) event. final Event event = new Transaction(); // create an event event.setX(...).setY(...).setZ(...); //fill in all fields using setters

+// ... you can also add custom fields of your own to any event! event.addCustomField('key1', 'value1');
+event.addCustomField('key2', 'value2');
+...

+final SiftScienceResult ssr = helper.send(event); //send the event to SiftScience

 ```

 ```
-// Labels are also created in the same fashion final Label label = new Label(); // create an event label.setX(...).setY(...).setZ(...); //fill in all fields using setters final SiftScienceResult ssr = helper.send(event); //send the event to SiftScience
+// Labels are also created in the same fashion final Label label = new Label(); // create an event label.setX(...).setY(...).setZ(...); //fill in all fields using setters

+final SiftScienceResult ssr = helper.send(event); //send the event to SiftScience
 ```